mrYakamoto/debugging-drill-read-the-error/README.md

 $ rspec spec/mean_spec.rb
 ```

-Both tests will fail, but each will provide us with information on why they fail.
-In other words, our tests set expectations for the `mean` method, and when those expectations aren't met, the tests inform us what went wrong.
+Both tests will fail.
+In doing so, they will provide us with information on why they fail.
+In other words, our tests set expectations for the `mean` method, and when those expectations aren't met, the failing tests inform us what went wrong.

+Don't change the tests.
+Rather, change the method *definition* in order to pass the tests.
 When both tests pass, the bug is fixed.
-Don't change the tests.
-Rather, change the method *definition* in order to fix the bug.

 ###Release 1: Type Error
 We'll now debug the `sort` method, which is defined in `source/sort.rb`.

 Ruby is a [dynamically typed](http://en.wikipedia.org/wiki/Type_system#Dynamic_typing) programming language.
-When we assign variables, we don't have to declare that variable `name` is an instance of the `String` class and variable `numbers` in an instance of the `Array` class.
-And when we define methods that accept arguments, we don't have to specify that the arguments are of going to be instances of any particular classes.
+When we assign variables, we don't have to specify their assigned values' types.
+In other words, we don't have to declare that that the variable `name` is an instance of the `String` class and variable `numbers` in an instance of the `Array` class.
+And when we define methods that accept arguments, we don't have to specify that the arguments are going to be instances of any particular classes.

 Most of the time, this is a good thing.
 It allows us, as rubyists, to use [duck typing](http://en.wikipedia.org/wiki/Duck_typing#In_Ruby), which is a form of dynamic typing.
 In duck typing, we're not interested in an object's class or what type of object it is, rather we're interested in the behaviors of the object or what methods we can call on it.